-We will assume the defaults always happen halfway through a year and that payments on the credit default swap are made once a year, at the end of each year.
-We also assume that the risk-free (LIBOR) interest rate is 5% per annum with continuous compounding and the recovery rate is 40%.

-Expected present value of CDS premium payments

-Table 2 shows the calculation of the expected present value of the payments made on the CDS assuming that payments are made at the rate of s per year and the notional principal is \$1.
+- We will assume the defaults always happen halfway through a year and that payments on the credit default swap are made once a year, at the end of each year.
+We also assume that the risk-free (LIBOR) interest rate is 5% per annum with continuous compounding and the recovery rate is 40%. - Table 2 shows the calculation of the expected present value of the payments made on the CDS assuming that payments are made at the rate of s per year and the notional principal is \$1.

-For example, there is a 0.9412 probability that the third payment of s is made (recall survival probability until the end of Year 3 = 0.9412).
-The expected payment is therefore 0.9412s and its present value is $0.9412se^{-0.05\times3} = 0.8101s$.
+For example, there is a 0.9412 probability that the third payment of s is made.
+The expected payment is therefore 0.9412s and its present value is $0.9412se^{-0.05\times3} = 0.8101s$ .
 The total present value of the expected payments is 4.0704s.